Ada-Developers-Academy/core-cs-fundamentals/interview-process/interview-introduction.md

 ![don't panic](/assets/interview-process_interview-introduction_dont-panic.jpg)

-How you perform in your mock interview will not affect your internship placement.
 The mock interview is designed to give you practice and experience with a technical interview and provide you useful feedback.

+### !end-callout

 <!-- available callout types: info, success, warning, danger, secondary  -->
 ### !callout-info